-It’s a cautionary tale, hybrid of science fiction/science research for military purposes in terms of patriotism and finding the ultimate anti weapon against our impending enemies.
+It’s a cautionary tale, a hybrid of science fiction/science research for military purposes in terms of patriotism and finding the ultimate anti-weapon against our impending enemies.
 And as I mentioned earlier it’s also a hybrid Melo Noir/ Chamber drama.
-Something as innocuous as an ordinary bell, can manifest such horrific transformation.
-Much of The Ordeal is translated, conveyed through Cordell’s head gripped by hands, the distorted, misshapen face and twisted image that reoccurs over and over in the delirium sequences.
-Finally it becomes, Man vs Machine, or more aptly put Dr Cordell against The Bell.
+Something as innocuous as an ordinary bell can manifest such a horrific transformation.
+Much of The Ordeal is translated, conveyed through Cordell’s head gripped by hands, the distorted, misshapen face, and twisted image that reoccurs over and over in the delirium sequences.
+Finally, it becomes Man vs Machine, or more aptly put Dr. Cordell against The Bell.

 “Some new kind of gas was generated by the fire, having spent 2 years trying to find an antidote for nerve gas and suddenly we stumble onto a new more frightening problem, a gas which against our best equipment is completely useless”

 Brauner handles the mask a little skeptical, “a new gas” but Cordell reminds him that he was examined 2 months ago and wasn’t a candidate for heart palpitations nor a blackout. ” Let’s face it doctor …what we can discover by accident others too or possibly already have discovered.”
 Dr. Brauner concedes that Cordell has stumbled onto something “tentatively unique” he’ll send the mask to Washington to have it examined for defects.

 Then he asks Cordell if he has an idea what combination of chemicals occurred during the fire, he says yes but it would take weeks possibly months to figure out all the possibilities.